Harry-Zhou29/KoreAssignment_Harry_Zhou/README.md

 - SQL Server 2019.
 - SQL Server Data Tools (SSDT) 2019.
 - Microsoft Visual Studio 2019 with SSIS packages.
 - The CSV file is located at: `E:\KoreAssignment_Harry_Zhou\Data source\User_Source_File`.
-Alternatively, you can find it in this GitHub repository.
+Alternatively, you can find it in this GitHub Data Source repository.

 ## Setup Instructions:
 1. Clone or download this repository to your local machine.

 2. Open the solution file `KoreAssignment_Harry_Zhou.sln` in SQL Server Data Tools or Visual Studio.

-3. Follow the instructions in the "ETL Process with SSIS for Junior ETL/SSIS Engineer Home Task" document to create a database schema and initialize the baseline data.
+3. Download the SQL script from the Script folder and execute it in SQL Server to create a database schema and initialize the baseline data.

 ### Note
+The SQL script provided below represents the modifications made from the original task document.
 ```
 -- Modify Prod_Users table schema by adding NOT NULL constraints to certain columns.
 IF NOT EXISTS (SELECT * FROM sys.objects WHERE object_id = OBJECT_ID(N'prod.Users') AND type in (N'U'))